 This is one of the topics that dog owners feel embarrassed to talk about, but it is important not to feel embarrassed as it is regarding your dog’s health, even though it is related to your dog’s private parts.

-The skin and tissue surrounding the outer surface of a dog’s penis is called Prepuce or Sheath.
+The skin and tissue surrounding the outer surface of a dog’s reproductive organ is called Prepuce or Sheath.
 This is the outer part that is visible to you normally.
-The inner structure is the penis which is pink or red coloured.
+The inner structure is usually pink or red in colour.
 The small discharge that you can observe near the opening of the prepuce is nothing but Dog smegma.

 Smegma in Dogs- What is it actually?